 Post shows modification of REDIPS.drag.saveContent() method.
 I got a lot of questions regarding how to save values from input fields (embedded in DIV element).
 Source below will search for input text fields and append values to query string and JSON object.

 REDIPS.drag version 5 has major name changes in properties, methods and event handlers.
 Here you will find listed old and new names so migration to version 5 should not be a problem.
 Main intention for this change was to have consistent names of properties, methods and event handlers.

 Here is list of keywords (mostly class names) used in REDIPS.drag library.
 Id of drag container(s) or table cell class names should be named properly to achieve needed functionality like cloning DIV elements, adding trash cell, mark cells, adding row handler or mark table as “nolayout”.
 This post is appendix to the REDIPS.drag documentation post.

 Example shows drag-n-drop functionality in combination with animation.
 Tables are closed within separated drag containers and actions from any table are mirrored to the other table.
 Elements can be shuffled or reset to the initial position.

 REDIPS.drag was initially built to drag and drop table content.
 After publishing first version of REDIPS.drag, I received a lot of questions about dragging table rows also.
 Now is possible to drag and drop table rows as well as table content.

 Example shows dragging functionality across scrollable DIV containers.
-If DIV container is bigger then displayed size, approaching element near to the edge will start to auto-scroll.
+If DIV container is bigger than displayed size, moving element near edge will start to auto-scroll.

 School timetable is example of how to use REDIPS.drag library.
-Page layout contains two tables: left table with school subjects and timetable on the right.
-After subject is placed to the timetable, button in the same color will be displayed next to the subject (clone object).
+Page layout contains two tables – left table with school subjects and timetable on the right.
+After subject is placed to timetable, button in the same color will be displayed next to the subject (clone object).